ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

 You should see an Rviz window appear with a robot on a table.
 Click `Get Detailed Scan` to see a model of our work surface appear on the table.
 Use the `Polygon Selection Tool` at the top to select a region on the work surface.

 Find the `snp_tpp_app` window that should also have appeared when you launched the application.
 We can use this to select different tool path planners and modifiers.
 Add ``ROISelectionMeshModifier`` and ``PlaneSlicerRasterPlanner``.
 You should see more options appear on the screen after.
 Feel free to play around with these and see how they affect your tool path plan.
-For the `Tool Path Modifier` we recommend adding ``SnakeOrganizationModifier`` and ``RasterOrganizationModifier``.
+For the `Tool Path Modifier` we recommend adding ``SnakeOrganizationModifier``.

 After making changes on the `snp_tpp_app` return to Rviz and click `Generate Tool Path Plan`.
 You should now see waypoints appear in your selected region.
-When you are satisfied with the waypoints, click `Generate Motion Plan` (this may take a few minutes) and then `Execute Motion Plan` once a plan has been found.
+When you are satisfied with the waypoints, click `Generate Motion Plan` (this may take a few minutes).

 There should also be a `joint_state_publisher_gui` on your screen.
 Feel free to play around with it as well to create different start states.